AliElba/coursa-fe/src/app/generated/api/docs/AppApi.md

 # **getHello**
 > any getHello()

-Returns a hello world message.
+Returns a hello world message to verify the API is running.

 ### Example